-Certificate of Achievement: Wine Studies
+Certificate of Achievement: Wine and Beer Studies

-The Wine Studies program is designed to provide students, desiring employment in the culinary or restaurant industry, with foundational knowledge and skills in world viticulture and wine styles.
-The curriculum provides introduction to wine appreciation, service and wine and food pairings.
-Upon completion of the program, students will have a well-developed wine palate and will be able to assist customers in wine selection.
+The Wine Studies program is designed to provide students desiring employment in the culinary or restaurant industry with foundational knowledge and skills in world viticulture and wine and beer styles.
+The curriculum provides an introduction to wine and beer appreciation, service, and wine and beer food pairings.
+Upon completion of the program, students will have a well-developed wine palate and will be able to assist customers in wine and beer selections.

-- · Compare and contrast the world wine regions. - Perform sensory evaluation on wines from a variety of world viticulture regions.
+- Compare and contrast the world wine and beer regions. - Perform sensory evaluation on wines and beer from a variety of regions.

 Units

-Wines of California2.0
+WINEST-085 Wines of California 2.0

-Wines of Italy1.5
+WINEST-086 Wines of Italy 1.5

-Wines of France1.5
+WINEST-087 Wines of France 1.5

-Wines of Australia & New Zealand 1.5
+WINEST-088 Wines of Australia & New Zealar nd 1.5

-Wines of Spain1.5
+WINEST-089 Wines of Spain 1.5

-Wine Appreciation3.0
+WINEST-100 Wine Appreciation 3.0

-World Viticulture and Wine Styles 3.0
+WINEST-102 World Viticulture and Wine Style s3.0

-Hospitality Beverage
+WINEST-104 Hospitality Beverage

-Management3.0
+Management 3.0

+Recommended Electives:

+BEERST-083 Beer Appreciation 1.5